CMU-Perceptual-Computing-Lab/openpose/doc/output.md

 ### Heatmap Ordering
 For the **heat maps storing format**, instead of saving each of the 67 heatmaps (18 body parts + background + 2 x 19 PAFs) individually, the library concatenates them into a huge (width x #heat maps) x (height) matrix (i.e., concatenated by columns).
-E.g., columns [0, individual heat map width] contains the first heat map, columns [individual heat map width + 1, 2 * individual heat map width] contains the second heat map, etc. Note that some image viewers are not able to display the resulting images due to the size.
+E.g., columns [0, individual heat map width] contain the first heat map, columns [individual heat map width + 1, 2 * individual heat map width] contain the second heat map, etc. Note that some image viewers are not able to display the resulting images due to the size.
 However, Chrome and Firefox are able to properly open them.

 The saving order is body parts + background + PAFs.
 Any of them can be disabled with program flags.
 If background is disabled, then the final image will be body parts + PAFs.
 The body parts and background follow the order of `getPoseBodyPartMapping(const PoseModel poseModel)`.